Community art projects

 TRAILART - Inner fish and The Bike Ride Collective

 Inner fish and the Bike Ride Collective presented TRAILART a one-of-a-kind experience connecting art to this place and this land.
-TRAILART was a public, outdoor, site- responsive performance along Kelowna's Rail Trail.
+TRAILART was a public, outdoor, site-responsive performance along Kelowna's Rail Trail.
 It featured local artists performing various forms of creative and artistic theatre.
 Audience members navigated between performances on foot, bicycle, skateboard…or any human-powered vehicle suitable for the Rail Trail where audiences discovered interpretive dance, visual images, representative and metaphorical performances, live music, and more!
 There were 3 modules, providing a unique experience for a mobile audience.

 Hanna Karin – Art For Change

+Art For Change is an inclusive, community-based exhibition featuring the creativity and innovation of local and international artisans finding earth-friendly solutions to postconsumer waste.
 Art For Change features art, inventions, films, music, fashion and design.
 It includes three exhibits (Jenga Jenga, Beauty In The Beast, Think Big), one film fest and one fashion and design competition.

 Ana Luyben Eries – Empowered Women of the Okanagan